-1.1 On 3 February 2013, the Commission received an application from Qantas seeking a variation to Determination [2006] IASC 109 (the Determination) to permit Japan Airlines to code share on selected flights operated by Qantas from 4 March 2014.
+- 1.1 On 13 February 2013, Qantas applied to the Commission seeking a variation to Determination [2006] IASC 109 (the Determination) to permit Emirates to code share on services operated by Qantas' wholly-owned subsidiary, Jetstar Airways (Jetstar), on the New Zealand route commencing on 6 April 2014.
 The Determination is valid for 10 years and allocates unlimited passenger and freight capacity to Qantas on the New Zealand route.
-The Determination also allows Qantas to use the capacity to provide services jointly with its wholly-owned subsidiary (Jetstar), British Airways, Lan Chile, Aerolineas Argentinas, American Airlines and Air Tahiti Nui.
-The Determination was subsequently varied by Decisions [2008] IASC 211, [2009] IASC 202 and [2013] IASC 223 to allow code sharing with China Eastern, Etihad and Emirates, respectively.

-1.2 On 4 February 2014, the Commission published a notice, in accordance with section 22 of International Air Services Commission Act 1992 (the Act), inviting submissions about the proposed variation.
-No submissions were received.

-1.3 All material supplied by the applicant is available on the Commission's website (www.iasc.gov.au).
+The Determination also allows Qantas to use the capacity to provide services jointly with a wholly-owned subsidiary (such as Jetstar), British Airways, Lan Chile, Aerolineas Argentinas, American Airlines and Air Tahiti Nui.
+The Determination was subsequently varied by Decisions [2008] IASC 211, [2009] IASC 202 and [2013] IASC 223 to allow code sharing with China Eastern, Etihad and Emirates, respectively. - 1.2 The Commission published a notice on 14 February 2014, in accordance with section 22 of International Air Services Commission Act 1992 (the Act), inviting submissions about the proposed variation.
+No submissions were received. - 1.3 All material supplied by the applicant is available on the Commission's website (www.iasc.gov.au).